 Some interviewees are quite compelling, either because they have extra strong opinions or because they’re especially charming or otherwise deeply engaging.
 You might be tempted to make decisions on this one person’s feedback.
 But be sure to review all of your data before your decision-making is swayed.
 The loudest person isn’t always the one who best represents the needs of the whole.

-Consider writing up a formal report that summarizes each interview.
-Your objective is for anyone on your project team, even those who never spoke to any of the interviewees, to have full access to everything the interviews have taught you efficiently.
+After each interview, write up a summary (it can be brief).
+Your objective is for anyone on your project team—even those who never spoke to any of the interviewees—to have full access to the insights you gleaned from talking to stakeholders.
 If there’s sensitive information that shouldn’t be shared with everyone, be prudent.
 The key thing is to identify patterns in feedback from participant to participant.

 The right questions to ask during internal stakeholder interviews will naturally vary depending on the goals of your research, the data already available to you, and who you’re interviewing.